Easy Jazz Chord Progression Trick

 Reward Your Listeners With Popular Jazz Harmony

+There are many popular jazz chords progressions.
 The most popular jazz chord progression is the ii V I. So, we’re sneaking in a jazz chord progression into our basic chords.

 Our ear recognizes the sound of a ii V I and associates it with jazz right away.
 So, it’s a way to bring use that jazz flavor in really any tune.